kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 If you want to skip a policy evaluation, you should set `spec.backgroundAudit` to `false`.

-And if you want to provide more metadata, you can 2 new special annotations:
+And if you want to provide more metadata, you can use two new special annotations:
 `io.kubewarden.policy.severity` and `io.kubewarden.policy.category`.
 Have a
 look at [the
 docs](https://docs.kubewarden.io/explanations/audit-scanner#policies) for their